Several ready-to-eat chicken products recalled nationwide

 Consumers who have purchased these products are urged to throw them away.

-According to the FDA, there haven’t been any reports of anyone getting sick from the products as of yet.
+According to the release, there haven’t been any reports of anyone getting sick from the products as of yet.

 Listeriosis is treated with antibiotics.
 Consumption of food contaminated with L. monocytogenes can cause listeriosis, a serious infection that primarily affects the elderly, those with with weakened immune systems, and pregnant women and their newborns, according to the release.